DSprtn/GTFO_VR_Plugin/README.md

 	Start SteamVR
 	Go in-game, when you're off the elevator press F1 to play in VR!
-	If your controllers don't do anything in-game you might have to download an input scheme from the workshop if anyone made one, or create one yourself (use the 'old binding UI' menu and set action pose to 'tip'!)
+	If your controllers don't do anything in-game you might have to download an input scheme from the workshop if anyone made one, or create one yourself (use the 'old binding UI' menu a nd set action pose to 'tip'!)
 	For now the UI is a bit janky so you can toggle it by aiming

 ### Features: